 She also reviews children’s books for the National Reading Campaign, Quill and Quire, The Canadian Children’s Book News and Atlantic Books Today.

 Charis continues to entertain children and adults with her ghost storytelling and writing workshops at schools, community centres and book festivals across Canada and the United States.
 Her latest storytelling presentation, The Ghosts of Grates Cove, is an hour of ghost stories from one of the most haunted places in Newfoundland: Conception Bay North, where she lives.

-Running the Goat published her storybook The Ferryland Visitor: A mysterious tale, with artwork by Gerry Squires, in June 2016.
-She'll be teaming up with Running the Goat again to release a new illustrated ghost story in 2020.
+Running the Goat published her storybook The Ferryland Visitor: A mysterious tale, with artwork by Gerry Squires, in 2016, and Footsteps in Bay de Verde, illustrated by Jenny Dwyer in 2020.